by Nebula Haze

 - Water containers (I personally use a 3-gallon or 5-gallon water jug to mix up nutrients, but anything can work) – Much cheaper at Wal-Mart ($5-15) than online!

-- A few pairs of 1/8″ Rope Ratchets (sooooo handy) – These can be used to hang your grow light or carbon filter from inside the tent, and still be able to easily move it up and down without needing any strength.
-Some grow lights come with a set of rope ratchets, but even if yours does, it’s a great idea to get extras to hang the carbon filter – $20
+- Extra 1/8″ Rope Ratchets (sooooo handy) – These can be used to hang your grow light or carbon filter from inside the tent, and still be able to easily move it up and down without needing any strength.
+Your grow light usually comes with a set of rope ratchets, but it’s a great idea to get an extra set to hang the carbon filter – $15

 - Thermometer/Humidity Monitor with a probe so you can keep track of the temperature inside the tent – $15